What To Expect At Your Training Sessions

 Throughout the session, it will be evident that I am training you to train your dog.

-What equipment you need for training sessions is listed on each description page.
+What equipment you need for training sessions is minimal to begin any course.
+For any course purchased in its entirety, I provide a training pouch for reward treats and a six foot premium slip leash.
 I will also have some alternate supplemental equipment on hand for dogs that don’t respond well.
 All dogs are different.
 All respond differently.

 There will be video and photos taken of each training session for security, verification, and training records.
-Pictures or short video highlights may be displayed on social media or company website.
+Pictures or short video highlights may be displayed on social media or company website as public presentations, advertisements, or portfolio elements.

 No single training session fully trains any dog to do or not do anything.